oschlieb/comms-router/docs/GettingStartedGuide.md

 ```
 **Note:** `-d$ ... }` is used to escape the JSON within the `predicate` key value pair for the cURL command.

-## 4. Create plans
+## 4. Create Plans
-The following plan called `MY_PLAN` has a description and rules which include tasks must have `language == en` and will be routed to `MY_QUEUE` with a priority and timeout set.
-If no agents are available in this queue or if tineout limit reached with no other queues the task will move to the `DEFAULT_QUEUE`.
+The following Plan called `MY_PLAN` has a description and rules which include tasks must have `language == en` and will be routed to `MY_QUEUE` with a priority and timeout set.
+If no Agents are available in this Queue or if tineout limit reached with no other Queues the Task will move to the `DEFAULT_QUEUE`.

-In the example below make sure you have a queue created otherwise it is possible to create a plan without queue specifications.
-Let's create a plan with a rule that will route tasks requiring Spanish agent in our Spanish queue.
-Tasks that don't match this rule we will route to the English queue.
+In the example below make sure you have a Queue created otherwise it is possible to create a Plan without queue specifications.
+Let's create a Plan with a rule that will route Tasks requiring Spanish speaking Agent in our Spanish queue.
+Tasks that don't match this rule we will route to the English Queue.
 ```
 curl -X PUT http://localhost:8080/comms-router-web/api/routers/MY_ROUTER/plans/MY_PLAN \
   -H 'Content-Type:application/json' \
   -d$'{"description":"Description of MY_PLAN", "rules":[{"tag":"english", "predicate":"#{language} == \'en\'", "routes":[{"queueRef":"MY_QUEUE", "priority":3, "timeout":300}]}], "defaultRoute":{"queueRef":"MY_QUEUE", "priority":0, "timeout":0}}}'
 ```

-## 5. Create agents
+## 5. Create Agents
 Agent can be created using a defined `ref` or allow this to be automatically created by the service.
 The example below creates a new user called `ALEX` who has a SIP URI and English `en` language capability.
-When creating an agent the `ref` ID must be unique.
+When creating an Agent the `ref` ID must be unique.
 ```
 curl -X PUT http://localhost:8080/comms-router-web/api/MY_ROUTER/demo/agents/ALEX \
   -H 'Content-Type:application/json' \
   -d '{"address":"sip:alex@vonage.com","capabilities":{"language":["en"]}}'
 ```
-If not specified an agent's status will be set to `offline` by default.
+If not specified an Agent's status will be set to `offline` by default.
 Other statuses include `offline`, `ready`, `busy`, `unavailable`.

-### List agents
+### List Agents
 #### Request
 ```
 curl -X GET http://localhost:8080/comms-router-web/api/routers/MY_ROUTER/agents